Degree Fields

 Earnings - Employment - Career Path Forecast -

-Professional Organizations -
+Professional Organizations

 Earnings

 The petroleum, mineral, and mining industries offer higher salaries, but less job security, than other industries because economic downturns sometimes cause layoffs.
+Median annual wages for the industries employing the largest number of geoscientists are as follows:

 Salaries in the geosciences vary across industries, disciplines, and economic cycles.
-Historically, the geosciences have experienced cycles of hiring with peaks and valleys often directly tied to the price of oil, and more recently, the trends in environmental regulation.
+Historically, the geosciences have experienced cycles of hiring with peaks and valleys often directly tied to the price of oil, and the trends in environmental regulation.
 Salaries vary between different industries such as energy, environment, and mining.
 Geoscientist supply and demand in each of these areas is driven by different factors.
 The energy industry is strongly driven by the price of oil and gas, global opportunities for exploration activity, and new technologies that affect the economics of exploration and production.

 In the environmental field, career opportunities and salaries depend largely on the level of enforcement of environmental codes and on new legislation developed by the government.
 In the natural hazards area, business is fueled by the level of new construction both in the U.S. and worldwide.